rafalxczajkowski/todo-app-client/README.md

 ## Description

-This is a frontend part of a simple todo application built using React and TypeScript.
+Frontend part of a todo application built using React and TypeScript.
 Backend part built with Node, Express, MongoDB is at [todo-app-server](https://github.com/rafalxczajkowski/todo-app-server).

 The application allows to add, remove and edit tasks.
 Doesn't have authentication.